ncapps/test-driven-react/README.md

     - Adjust settings with User Settings and Workspace Settings
   - A linter is a program that uses a set of rules to detect code that, though syntactically valid, is likely to contain mistakes
   - Every time ESLint runs against a JavaScript file, it looks for the closest configuration.
 Then it continues looking in all parent directories, merging all of the configurations it finds (with closer given greater priority)
+  - *"Live in the code"* - strive to make running your tests as automatic as breathing

 ## Acknowledgements